Blossoming Birth Community Doula Training Program

 What is the time commitment?

-Our program is 9 months long.
+Our program is 7 months long.
 The course is 63 hours and meets for 3 hours twice a week for 10 weeks.
-The apprenticeship is 150 hours over six months with a max of 30 hours per month.
+The apprenticeship is 75 hours over four months.

 Am I eligible?